LilleJohs/Cosmic_Birefringence/README.md

 ## 3) Get observed power spectra, psi_ell and LCDM spectra

 Now, you need to run PolSpice.
-This is done through the file make_cl_files_polspice.py which runs through all combinations for both masks.
+This is done through the file `make_cl_files_polspice.py` which runs through all combinations for both masks.

-I highly recommend that first only analyse HFI.
+I highly recommend that you first only analyse HFI.
 This runs faster and is easier to debug.
 To do that, just switch `from hfi_lfi_wmap_eb import maps_param` in line 4 to `from hfi_eb import maps_param`.
 This needs to be done in `beam_corrected_lcdm_spectra.py` and `correct_format_observed_cl.py` as well.
 These parameter files can be found in the `parameter_files` folder.
 You need to give the parameter file